tepot2/JST/README.md

    software.
 By default, the tests will run in Firefox with debugging disabled.
 9. Run the tests with "node runtests.js" (entered in Node.js command prompt).

+The results of the tests will be output to the console as well as _logfile.js_, which stores all results in JSON.

 ## Updating configuration

 The _config.js_ file holds any configuration that the tests might